Last updated: 18 December 2025

 2022

-A report from NGO ARTICLE 19 shows that Egyptian authorities increasingly use technological means to target and prosecute individuals perceived as LGBT, using digital evidence in trials.
+report from NGO ARTICLE 19 shows that Egyptian authorities increasingly use technological means to target and prosecute individuals perceived as LGBT, using digital evidence in trials.

 2019

 LGBT organisation Bedayaa’s Legal Aid Project documented 65 cases of enforcement involving 92 LGBT people in 2019 (76 in 2018) noting that most of these arrests took place “randomly off the street”, though some also came through entrapment on dating apps, and in hotel/house arrests.
-50 cases resulted in convictions at first instance, however 42 resulted in acquittal on appeal.
+Fifty cases resulted in convictions at first instance, however 42 resulted in acquittal on appeal.

 2018